 I exercise within my means, three times a week for an hour.
 For me, "within my means" means that I only do cardio training and fitness with my leg, abdominal and back muscles.
 In addition, I do daily yoga exercises within my capabilities.

 Exercises are essential as it has many important benefits.
-Exercising improves your blood flow, works as a pain reliever.
+Exercising improves your blood flow, works as a nerve pain reliever.
 Because of the endorphins you get through it, improves your condition and provides for your muscle maintenance.
 By making regular efforts, you can also relax and sleep better.

 Tip 5: Visit the physiotherapist

 A physiotherapist can be a saving angel.
 He treats with a massage, releases sticky muscles and resolves trigger points.
-I always had a radiating pain in my arm, which made it feel like someone was squeezing my arm hard.
+I always had a radiating nerve pain in my arm, which made it feel like someone was squeezing my arm hard.
 My physiotherapist has remedied that.
 I can also move my head better.
 If you have chronic pain in your musculoskeletal system: go to the physiotherapist.